Altmetric

 Altmetric, or altmetric.com, is a data science company that tracks where published research is mentioned online, and provides tools and services to institutions, publishers, researchers, funders and other organisations to monitor this activity, commonly referred to as altmetrics.
 Altmetric was recognized by European Commissioner Máire Geoghegan-Quinn in 2014 as a company challenging the traditional reputation systems.

 Altmetric is a portfolio company of Digital Science, which is owned by Holtzbrinck Publishing Group.

 History

 Altmetric was founded by Euan Adie in 2011.
 Previously a researcher, Adie had already worked on Postgenomic.com, an open source scientific blog aggregator founded in 2006.
 In 2011, Adie entered an altmetrics app into Elsevier's Apps for Science competition and won.
 The prize money enabled Altmetric to develop a full version of the Altmetric Explorer, released in February 2012.

-In July 2012, Altmetric took on additional investment from Digital Science and is still a part of the group today, with offices in London, Germany, the United States and Australia.
+In July 2012, Altmetric took on additional investment from Digital Science, before being fully acquired in 2016.
+Altmetric is still a part of the Digital Science group today, with offices in London, Germany, the United States and Australia.

 In 2019 Altmetric and Nature received funding from the Google Digital News Innovation Fund to "build a novel tool for measuring the impact of journalism".